 With the construction of the Sears Tower in 1974, Chicago now had the tallest building in the world.
 The tower was built for Sears Roebuck & Co. by none other than architect Bruce Graham and structural engineer Fazlur Khan — the Skidmore, Owings & Merrill team that created the 1,128-foot John Hancock Center.
 Rising to 1,451 feet, the Sears Tower would be the last American skyscraper to hold the crown.

-In 1990, Asia officially entered the skyscraper race, with the 1,205-foot-tall Bank of China Tower in Hong Kong and, in just one decade, it took over the top 10 tallest building list.
+After the end of this second surge, it was Asia’s turn to step into the limelight.
 By 1999, seven of the world’s 10 tallest buildings were located in Asia, including the Petronas Twin Towers in Kuala Lumpur (#1), the Jin Mao Tower in Shanghai (#3), the CITIC Plaza in Guangzhou (#4) and the Shun Hing Square in Shenzen (#5).

 However, all of these amazing skyscrapers would be dwarfed in 2010, when the 2,717-foot Burj Khalifa was officially completed.
-The glamorous tower stands undefeated even today, with the only other skyscraper to surpass the 2,000-foot mark being the 2,073-foot Shanghai Tower built in 2015.
-In addition to being the tallest building on the planet, the Burj Khalifa holds several other records as well, including the highest outdoor observation deck, the tallest free-standing structure, the highest occupied floor, the highest number of stories, and the elevator with the longest travel distance.
+The glamorous tower is undefeated even today: The only other skyscraper to surpass the 2,000-foot mark is the 2,073-foot Shanghai Tower built in 2015.
+Moreover, in addition to being the tallest building on the planet, the Burj Khalifa also holds several other records, as well, including the highest outdoor observation deck; the tallest free-standing structure; the highest occupied floor; the highest number of stories; and the elevator with the longest travel distance.